Lien Enforcement Laws – Priority

 However, there are some important exceptions to this general rule.
 Liens that take priority over earlier liens include:

 - HOA and COA liens

 - Liens related to special assessments

 It is important to note that the laws governing lien priority may vary over time.
 Moreover, creditors holding lower-priority liens may not receive full compensation during an eventual foreclosure – an important consideration for homeowners facing multiple liens of varying priority.

 The lender-borrower relationship does not always unfold as planned.
 Lenders that improperly claim priority on liens placed on real property or engage in other malfeasance with regard to relevant real estate laws and regulations may jeopardize the business planning activities of their customers.
 As such, it is critical for borrowers to understand the concept of priority and other aspects of lien enforcement, mortgage credit and secured credit in Sugar Land, The Woodlands, Katy and the rest of the greater Houston area.

 At The Law Office of Henry A. Jakob, PLLC, we are committed to upholding the rights of homeowners, landlords and small business owners facing foreclosure and other adverse actions.
 Moreover, we are uniquely equipped to evaluate lien priority and advise clients how best to proceed in potential disputes.
 Our principal attorney has experience in this critical area of business law and real estate law as well as major experience in matters related to accounting and auditing.

-Whether you are a Galveston landlord worried about a creditor’s claim of priority or a Pearland homeowner facing the possibility of foreclosure in the near future, we invite you to schedule a free, no-obligation consultation to evaluate the facts of your case.
+Whether you are a Galveston landlord worried about a creditor’s claim of priority or a Pearland homeowner facing the possibility of foreclosure in the near future, we invite you to schedule a consultation to evaluate the facts of your case.